Lexxeous/technical_references/Git/Git Management.md

 fatal: unable to access "<repo>".git: SSL certificate problem: unable to get local issuer certificate

-# Can temporarily fix fatal error by disabling ssl, but this is a security risk, reenable ASAP
+# Can temporarily fix fatal error by disabling ssl, but this is a security risk, re-enable ASAP
 git config --global http.sslVerify { true | false }
 ```